plone/plone.com.ansible/README.rst

 Prerequisites
 -------------

-Ubuntu 14.04 server and an ssh login with full sudu.
+Ubuntu 14.04 server and an ssh login with full sudo.

 Typical use::